Scam here, scam there, scam everywhere

 If you are like most of us, you have been subjected to a scam attempt.
 A quick search on Google and even reports by local news outlets will reveal that thousands of people are bombarded by scam attempts daily.
 These scam attempts come in various ways.

-One way is via a phone all.
-Often people receive phone calls from individuals claiming to represent anything from the Social Security Administration, various law enforcement agencies, the IRS and more.
-These types of scam attempts usually call stating that you owe money, have pending legal action against you or claim you have a warrant out for your arrest.
+One way is via a phone call.
+Often people receive phone calls from individuals claiming to represent anything from the Social Security Administration, various law enforcement agencies, the IRS, and more.
+These types of scam attempts usually call stating that you owe money, have pending legal action against you, or claim you have a warrant out for your arrest.
 They attempt to gain sensitive personal and financial information so they can help you thwart or solve the problem they claim you have.

 Secondly, many of these types of phone calls begin to communicate with you via automated voice prompts and instruct you to call back and talk to a representative.
 There is a very good reason why scammers use this approach.
-They often originate from foreign nationals who’s english is, for lack of a better word, poor.
+They often originate from foreign nationals whose English is, for lack of a better word, poor.
 That should be clue number 2.
-If you receive an actual phone call from the Social Security Administration (which you won’t), it will be from a U.S. citizen who’s english sounds normal and is not suspect.
+If you receive an actual phone call from the Social Security Administration (which you won’t), it will be from a U.S. citizen whose English sounds normal and is not suspect.

 Scams come in the form of emails as well.
 We have an example here.
 You can click on it to get a better view.